Dropout in Training Neural Networks: Flatness of Solution and Noise Structure

 The noise structure in the training dynamics is important.
 For example, the noise structure of SGD helps find a flat solution \citep{keskar2016large,feng2021inverse,zhu2018anisotropic}.
 Similar to SGD, training with dropout is equivalent to that with some specific noise.
 The implicit regularization behind this specific noise structure finds solutions with better generalization \citep{hinton2012improving,srivastava2014dropout,wei2020implicit}.

-To understand what kind of noise benefits the generalization of training, in this work, we study the characteristic of minima learned with dropout.
+To understand what kind of noise benefits the generalization of training, in this work, we first study the characteristic of the minima found with the dropout regularization.
 We show that compared with the standard gradient descent (GD), the GD with dropout selects flatter minima.
 As suggested by many existing works \citep{keskar2016large,neyshabur2017exploring,zhu2018anisotropic}, flatter minima are more likely to have better generalization and stability.
-We then put efforts to show that the noise induced by the dropout satisfies the variance principle, which explains why dropout finds flatter minima.

-To examine the variance principle, we explore the relation between the flatness of the loss landscape and the noise structure induced by dropout at minima through three methods and obtain consistent results as follows: i) Inverse variance-flatness relation: The noise is larger at the sharper direction of the loss landscape; ii) Hessian-variance alignment relation: The Hessian of the loss landscape at the found minima aligns with the noise covariance matrix.
+To explain why dropout can find flat minima, we then explore the relation between the flatness of the loss landscape and the noise structure induced by dropout at minima through three methods and obtain consistent results as follows: i) Inverse variance-flatness relation: The noise is larger at the sharper direction of the loss landscape; ii) Hessian-variance alignment relation: The Hessian of the loss landscape at the found minima aligns with the noise covariance matrix.